Built with care by TeamRetro

 Estimate items privately

 Each player selects a hidden value card.
-Cards stay hidden
+Cards stay hidden until revealed, so no one anchors on someone else’s number.

-Reach shared decision
+Reach a shared decision

 All cards are revealed with a tally and team average.
 Discuss, re-vote, or agree on a final estimate.

-Ready to go estimation card decks
+Ready-to-go estimation card decks

 Scrum